ChefAndy/chesquire/README.md

 This is going to be a legal research chat app, the primary purpose of which is to facilitate group analysis of legal opinions.
 It's written in Elixir and Javascript, runs on the Phonenix framework, and will be powered by [`cap-api`](http://capapi.org).
 It is a project of the [`Library Innovation Lab at Harvard Law School`](http://lil.law.harvard.edu/)

+This app used [`Tensor Programming's Phoenix Chat App Tutorial #3`](https://github.com/tensor-programming/phoenix-tut-3) as a template.
+Thanks dude!

 To hack on it:

   * Install [`erlang, elixir, hex, and phoenix`](http://www.phoenixframework.org/docs/installation)